boraxhacker/home-ssm/README.md

 This project (kinda, sorta) implements AWS SSM Stored Parameter API.
 The goal is to enable the use of well known frameworks, such as Terraform, in the home lab setting.

-For example, using home-ssm, one could:
+For example, using home-ssm, it's possible to:
 * put-parameter using AWS CLI
 * get-parameter using Terraform